 Licensing and Regulatory Affairs

 Please note: to utilize the benefits explained throughout this webpage, proof of discharge status will be required.
 Therefore, it will be necessary to provide a copy of your DD214 or DD215.
-Additional information on obtaining your DD214 or DD215 may be found here.

 The Michigan Occupational Safety and Health Administration (MIOSHA) protects Michigan workers by promoting workplace safety and health through outreach training services, fair enforcement, and cooperative agreements.
 For more information, visit the MIOSHA website.